qpwoeirut/2048-solver/strategies/README.md

 Otherwise if up is allowed, it moves up.
 Otherwise if right is allowed, it moves right.
 Otherwise it moves down.

+### Rotating
+This solver plays the same moves in order.
+It starts with left, then plays up, then plays right, then plays down, and repeats.

 ## Simple